-Convened by the Office of Infectious Disease and HIV/AIDS Policy (OIDP) in the Office of the Assistant Secretary for Health (OASH), the Affinity Group is a collaborative effort across the Department of Health and Human Services (HHS).
-It also engages Centers for Medicare & Medicaid Services (CMS), Centers for Disease Control and Prevention (CDC), Health Resources and Services Administration (HRSA), and Substance Abuse and Mental Health Services Administration (SAMHSA) to provide technical assistance and consultation to participating states.
+Convened by the Office of Infectious Disease and HIV/AIDS Policy (OIDP) in the Office of the Assistant Secretary for Health (OASH), the Affinity Group was a collaborative effort across the Department of Health and Human Services (HHS).
+It also engaged Centers for Medicare & Medicaid Services (CMS), Centers for Disease Control and Prevention (CDC), Health Resources and Services Administration (HRSA), and Substance Abuse and Mental Health Services Administration (SAMHSA) to provide technical assistance and consultation to participating states.

 - Making direct-acting antivirals (DAAs) more affordable: States are addressing the high cost of HCV treatment by developing innovative payment arrangements including subscription payment models and 340B pricing for covered entities.

 - Removing structural barriers to DAAs: Multiple states removed fibrosis score restrictions, prescriber specialty requirements, and restrictions related to substance use.
 States also streamlined or removed Medicaid prior authorization requirements.